bitshifter/bitshifter.github.io/_posts/2018-06-04-simd-path-tracing.md

 }
 ```

-Because I'm iterating in chunks of 4 I make sure the arrays sizes are a multiple of 4, adding some bougus spheres to the end to pad the array out of necessary.
+Because I'm iterating in chunks of 4 I make sure the arrays sizes are a multiple of 4, adding some bogus spheres to the end to pad the array out of necessary.
 I did try using `get_unchecked` on each array instead of `chunks(4)` and `zip` but at the time it appeared to be slower.
 I might try it again though as the iterator version is a bit obtuse and generates a lot of code.
 Note that I'm using `_mm_loadu_ps` because my `Vec<f32>` arrays are not 16 byte aligned.
 I'll talk about that later.

 # Getting the result out again